 Stability controls how consistent the voice sounds.
 Lower values (0.2-0.4) produce more expressive, varied speech.
 Higher values (0.6-0.8) produce more consistent, predictable speech.
 Similarity boost controls how closely the output matches the original voice.
 For cloned voices, use higher values (0.8-0.9).

-Use lipsync-2-pro for highest quality
+Use sync-3 for the highest quality

 Use react-1 for expressive results